ay-lab/dcHiC/README.md

 dcHiC accepts sparse matrices as its input.
 If you have *.cool* files, see how to convert their format [here](https://github.com/ay-lab/dcHiC/wiki/Pre-Processing-Correlation-Matrices#cool).
 Support for *.hic* files is forthcoming.

-To see the full list of options, run `Rscript dchicf.r --help` or view this file (need to add this file).
+To see the full list of options, run `Rscript dchicf.r --help` or view `dchicdoc.txt` [here](https://github.com/ay-lab/dcHiC/blob/master/dchicdoc.txt).

 The matrix file should look like this: